 The Littleton Police K9 Unit was established initially in 1963 when a three-year-old German Sheperd, “Hans” was donated to Littleton Police Department (LPD).
 “Hans” retired in 1966 due to his handler transferring to another agency.
-LPD spent several decades without a K9 unit until 2008, when LPD reintroduced a K9 unit comprised of two teams: Officer Jones and Koda, and Officer Hanstrom and Zan.
+LPD spent several decades without a K9 unit until 2008, when LPD reintroduced a K9 unit comprised of two teams: Officer Kieffer and K9 Sabor, and Officer Geiser and K9 Kaia.

 The K9s are assigned to an officer and reside with the officer and their family.
 The team serves together until the K9 retires, which is typically six to eight years.
 The K9 then gets to live with his handler as a pet.

 The Littleton Police K9 program is supported by the Friends of Littleton K9, comprised of Littleton Police Citizen Academy Alumni members.
-For more information, visit Friends of Littleton K9 and the LPD K9 Unit.
+For more information, visit Friends of Littleton K9 Facebook and the Friends of Littleton K9.

 Friends of Littleton K-9 will be hosting the second annual Two Dog Night event at Jackass Hill Brewery, located at 2409 W. Main Street in Littleton, on Wednesday, Sept.
 21. from 2p.m. – 10p.m.

 Two Dog Night will feature music by DJ Sean, a silent auction and fun and games (with prizes) for kids and adults, including a spinning wheel and corn hole.
 Big Belly Brothers BBQ food truck will be at the event with good eats for purchase.
 K-9 Officer Bandit and his handler, Officer Choate, will make appearances throughout the event.